aleSlzr/android_notes/Fit's feedback.md

 	- The `lateinit` keyword in Kotlin enables the declaration of non-nullable properties without immediate initialization.
 This is beneficial when dealing with properties that necessitate a context or extensive initialization that cannot be done during object creation.
 However, it is crucial to initialize `lateinit` properties before accessing them.
 	- Is useful when <span style="background:#d3f8b6">working with properties that require a context or heavy initialization that cannot be performed during object creation.</span> It provides flexibility by deferring the initialization to a more suitable time, such as within a specific method or initialization block.
 This can enhance performance by avoiding unnecessary computations or initializations until they are needed.
 - **lazy**
-	- The property will only be computed and initialized when it is accessed for the first time.
-Subsequent accesses to the property will return the cached value.
+	- The property will <span style="background:#d3f8b6">only be computed and initialized when it is accessed for the first time.</span> Subsequent accesses to the property will return the cached value.
 	- Initialization <span style="background:#d3f8b6">is beneficial when dealing with properties that are computationally expensive to initialize but may not be needed throughout the object's entire lifespan.</span> By lazily initializing such properties, the overhead of unnecessary computations can be avoided, and <span style="background:#d3f8b6">the initialization can be postponed until the property is accessed.</span> This approach can optimize resource usage and improve overall application efficiency.
 - **Differences**
 	- **Initialization time**